i05nagai/memorandum/language/english_speaking.md

         * I had to balance the children's needs against my own
 * stall
     * delay
+        * to delay or put off action
+            * they're just stalling, trying to avoid making a decision
+            * I can stall him for a minute
     * stop working
         * they don't want to risk using up the budget and stall their launch
         * if an engine stalls, or if you stall it, it stops working suddenly and without you intenting it to happen